Commonwealth War Graves Commission: Second World War

 From the start of the Second World War in 1939, the Commission organised grave registration units and, planning ahead based on the experience gained from the First World War, earmarked land for use as cemeteries.
 When the war began turning in favour of the Allies, the commission was able to begin restoring its First World War cemeteries and memorials.
-It also began the task of commemorating the 600,000 Commonwealth casualties from the Second World War.
-As with the First World War, casualties were commemorated with uniform memorials and bodies should not be repatriated.
+It also began the task of commemorating the 600,000 Commonwealth casualties from the Second World War, with 338,557 headstones of identified soldiers.
+As with the First World War, casualties were commemorated with uniform memorials and bodies could not be repatriated.
 Exceptionally, the American Graves Registration were permitted to repatriate the remains of an unknown number of American citizens who were in service of a Commonwealth nation during the Second World War.

 In 1949, the Commission completed Dieppe Canadian War Cemetery, the first of 559 new cemeteries and 36 new memorials.
-Eventually, the Commission erected over 350,000 new headstones, many from Hopton Wood stone.
+Eventually, the Commission erected over 350,000 new headstones, many from Hopton Wood Stone.
 The wider scale of the Second World War, coupled with manpower shortages and unrest in some countries, meant that the construction and restoration programmes took much longer.
 In Albania the graves of 52 of the 54 graves of British SOE personnel had been reburied in Tirana before Major McIntosh from the CWGC Florence base was expelled by the new regime.
 Three-quarters of the original graves had been in "difficult" or remote locations.
 Following the war, the Commission implemented a five-year horticultural renovation programme which addressed neglect by 1950.
 Structural repairs, together with the backlog of maintenance tasks from before the war, took a further ten years to complete.

 With the increased number of civilian casualties compared with the First World War, Winston Churchill agreed to Ware's proposal that the commission also maintain a record of Commonwealth civilian war deaths.
 A supplemental chapter was added to the Imperial War Graves Commission's charter on 7 February 1941, empowering the organisation to collect and record the names of civilians who died from enemy action during the Second World War, which resulted in the creation of the Civilian War Dead Roll of Honour.
 The roll eventually contained the names of nearly 67,000 civilians.
 The Commission and the Dean of Westminster reached an agreement that the roll would eventually be placed in Westminster Abbey but not until the roll was complete and hostilities had ended.
 The Commission handed over the first six volumes to the Dean of Westminster on 21 February 1956; it added the final volume to the showcase in 1958.